Once you know the beekeeping words, the rest is easy

 pollen pellet: the ball of pollen carried in a pollen basket (corbicula) on a bee’s hind leg.

-pollen substitute: a high-protein powder used as a protein supplement in lieu of pollen; may contain soy flour, brewer’s yeast, and other products
+pollen substitute: a high-protein powder used as a protein supplement instead of pollen; may contain soy flour, brewer’s yeast, and other products

 pollen trap: a device for removing pollen pellets from the corbiculae of incoming bees.